-To make your studies with us as successful and enjoyable as possible, we have put together this ELI Student Guide that contains important information, expectations, and advice for studying at the ELI.
+To make your studies with us as successful and enjoyable as possible, we have put together this Student Guide that contains important information, expectations, and advice for studying at the ELI.
 Please read it carefully.
-However, do not hesitate to approach the English Language Centre staff or your instructors for help with any questions you may have.
+However, do not hesitate to approach ELI staff or your instructors for help with any questions you may have.
 You will find all of us here very happy to help you.